gostratum/storagex/README.md

 make down
 ```

+**Test Behavior:**
+- Client creation is fast and does not perform network validation
+- Health checks verify S3 connectivity - tests can check readiness via the health endpoint
+- The `make test-integration` target automatically exports `STRATUM_STORAGE_*` environment variables for MinIO

+**Custom Configuration:**
-By default the tests expect configuration from environment variables.
-The module
-now accepts a pluggable config provider (we commonly use `github.com/gostratum/core/configx`).
+By default tests expect configuration from environment variables.
+The module accepts a pluggable config provider (we commonly use `github.com/gostratum/core/configx`).
-If you need to run the example or tests with a custom configuration, create a
-`configx` instance, set keys (or bind env/files) and supply it to the module via

 Example in code: